 So everyone is worried about that magic number of how much, but really you should use your judgment.
 Trust you instincts and guide those kiddos to use it appropriately.
 It will be in their life now and forever.

 Model, Teach and Practice what you preach!

-Only allow screen time during certain times of the day or certain points in a kiddo’s schedule.
-(For example my 3 year old gets her tablet while I cook dinner and help her big brother with his homework.
-My 6 year old gets his in the mornings on weekends when I don’t want to wake as early as her does.)
+Only allow screen time during certain times of the day or at certain points in a kiddo’s schedule.
+(For example, my 3-year-old gets her tablet while I cook dinner and help her big brother with his homework.
+My 6-year-old gets his in the mornings on weekends when I don’t want to wake as early as she does.)